-- a vibrant town centre complemented by a smaller network of neighbourhood centres - " a mix of retail, commercial, residential, civic, cultural, community and education uses to meet the needs of the community - 2 Including ULDA guideline no. o1 Residential 30, Accessible Housing and Envinronment and Sustainable Development guidelines. - 3 Refer to the ULDA Affordable Housing Strategy and Accessible Housing guidelines. - 4 For the purposes of determining median household income the local government area is based on the former Beaudesert Shire Council.
+- " a vibrant town centre complemented by a smaller network of neighbourhood centres - " a mix of retail, commercial, residential, civic, cultural, community and education uses to meet the needs of the community - " a high degree of local employment opportunities - 4 Including ULDA guideline no. o1 Residential 30, Accessible Housing and Envinronment and Sustainable Development guidelines. - 5 Refer to the ULDA Affordable Housing Strategy and Accessible Housing guidelines. - For the purposes of determining median household income the local government area is based on the former Beaudesert Shire Council.